uCOMmandIt/uci-docker-image-builder/readme.md

 The default build uses the official alpine image as a base and saves a local generated name (e.g. myimage.latest) but you can specify any existing image as the `BASE_IMAGE` the only requirment is that that base image must be running either alpine,arch.debian or ubuntu distros.

-The repo also supports building both amd64 and arm64 architecture variants pushing those to your account at hub.docker.com or an alternate private images repository (like a self hosted gitea or github)
+This builder repo also supports building both amd64 and arm64 architecture variants pushing those to your account at hub.docker.com or an alternate private images repository (like a self hosted gitea or github)

-A good way to get going is to read carefully the `udib help` and to read the `env.example` file in the `/example`.
+A good way to get going is to read carefully the `udib help` and then look at your `opt/myimage` folder you already created including reading the `readme.md` and `env.example` files therein.

 ## Customizing your image

 ### Environment

-From inside your `/opt/myimage` folder (see getting started) copy the `env.example` file to `.env`.
+From inside your e.g. `/opt/myimage` folder (see getting started) copy the `env.example` file to `.env`.
 By default the builder will look for and load this file `.env`.
 In general it is easier to set the environment variables in the `.env` file rather then via their corresponding command line options, still the commandline options make it easy to override the environment variable for a one off variation of a `.env` file.
 See again the help.

 In the  `.env` you can now uncomment and set variables to begin to "customize" how the script runs.